nick-barr/SpheresOfInfluence/Progress.md

 (Tuesday 12/07/21)

-- Use a counter based on the frames (60FPS) and then update what you want to change based on that
+- Use a counter based on the color of the sphere that updated with the animation FPS.
+Did not work at scale.
+- Added setTimeout for infected spheres to recover
+- Simulations end when all balls become infected or recovered
+- Added three scenarios; politics, covid, ideas
+- Added non-functioniing options file
+- Added CSS elements (buttons, left nav bar to house all interactive elements)

+(Wednesday 12/08/21)

+- Updated CSS further